Skip to content

 Developed countries certainly provide the proper soil to grow these qualities faster in comparison to underdeveloped countries.

-Success is one of the most important byproducts of that plantation, but less so than any of those qualities in itself.
+But, success is one of the most important byproducts of the plantation on proper soil, but less so than any of those qualities in itself.
+Richard St. John has a wonderful TedTalk ‘8 secrets of success‘, worth watching.